 Rowdy Bear Mountain Adventure Park in Gatlinburg has both an alpine coaster and the country’s first Mountain Glider, which is like hang gliding through the treetops suspended from a rail.
 And its new operation in Pigeon Forge – Rowdy Bear Ridge – offers not only another mountain glider but also year-round Mountain Tubing, on this new tubing surface that has opened up this great new option for us to have fun.

 Prefer snow for your tubing?
 Pigeon Forge Snow has you covered with the first indoor snow facility in the country.
 The air temperature is moderate, but that’s real snow they’re making, and you can play in it.
 Even better, you can can go snow tubing down the slope – so now it’s year-round indoor snow tubing!

 We can’t leave the downhill fun without some Zorbing.
 If you can imagine the fun of rolling downhill inside a big transparent plastic ball with its own water slide built in, then Outdoor Gravity Park in Pigeon Forge can make it real for you.
 This is a blast on a hot day, like a water park slide that keeps on rolling.

-Finally, if you’re up for breaking a sweat, and you want to try your hand at mountain biking – in an area where no bikes are allowed on trails – then Climbworks has the adventure for you.
-The custom built course offers downhill fun and an uphill assist from the e-bike electric pedal for that changing terrain.
+Finally, if you’re up for breaking a sweat, and you want to try your hand at mountain biking – in an area where no bikes are allowed on hiking trails – then take a look at our guide to Mountain Biking in the Smokies to find where to rent bicycles (or tune up your own), and where to ride them.